ietf/terminology/README.md

 # Terminology in IETF Documents

-Some choices of terminology that might seem harmless to some members of the community have painful connotations for others.
+Numerous technical organizations have identified terminology they find problematic in their code and documentation and have taken the initiative to start using alternative terms.
 Here are some of the most common terms that have been identified by other organizations as problematic and some of the alternatives they have suggested:

 | Term                                  | Alternative                                       | References                            |
 |:--------------------------------------|:--------------------------------------------------|----------------------------------------